MalgoCoder54/malgocoder54.github.io/_posts/2023-12-15-ricreate-landscapes.md

 # The Dream Team(s) background

 Hello everyone!
-Today, I'd like to take you on a personal journey that led me to experiment with Bing Chat, aiming to create a custom background for my Teams calls.
+Today, I'd like to take you on a personal journey that led me to experiment with [Copilot](https://copilot.microsoft.com/), aiming to create a custom background for my Teams calls.
 Have you ever stumbled upon a breathtaking landscape or a charming corner in a bar or bookstore and thought, 'How perfect this would be as my background?'
 Maybe you didn't have a camera on hand, or you're not exactly a professional photographer.
 Well, with the power of GenAI, you don't need to be!
 You can capture and transform these inspiring scenes into unique backgrounds for your own use.
 No professional equipment or skills needed!

-In this tutorial I'll use the microsoft copilot pubblicly avaliable: [Microsoft Copilot](https://copilot.microsoft.com/)
+In this tutorial I'll use the microsoft copilot avaliable to all for free: [Microsoft Copilot](https://copilot.microsoft.com/), and I'll leverage the copilot capabilities to undestand images & create new ones with Dall-e3.

 ## Chapter 1: A Cozy Bar